trieschlab/MIMo/docs/source/index.rst

 There are two physical models, which are identical except for the hands and feet.
 The base version uses mitten-like hands with only a single finger.
 The feet also only have one toe.
 The v2 version has fully modelled five-fingered hands based on the `Adroit hand <https://github.com/vikashplus/Adroit>`_ and feet with two toes.
 Currently there is only a demo environment for the v2 version: :class:`~mimoEnv.envs.dummy.MIMoV2DemoEnv`.

+The sensory modules can be configured using parameter dictionaries.
+Defaults exist for all of them, but note that the parameters for the sensor modules are specific to the model used.
+The touch parameters for example expect that relevant MuJoCo bodies exist in the scene and will cause an error otherwise.
+Since the base and the v2 version of MIMo have different bodies they also require different touch parameters.

 Gym environments provide the interfaces to interact with the environments.
+See the gym documentation for examples.
 Sample environments and simple demo scripts can be found in the :doc:`Samples section</api/sample_environments>`.